 As of September 30, 2013, there were 181,614 shares of common stock outstanding, held of record by 172 stockholders.
-The number of shares of common stock outstanding as of September 30, 2013 does not include (i) 350,974 shares of common stock issuable upon the exercise of our outstanding warrants to purchase common stock as of September 30, 2013, (ii) 192,262 common stock equivalents issuable upon the exercise of our outstanding warrants to purchase preferred stock (the warrants overlying all but 1,587 of which will terminate upon the closing of our initial public offering in accordance with their terms), (iii) 344,565 shares of common stock issuable upon the exercise of outstanding options to purchase common stock, (iv) 133,971 shares of common stock issuable upon the settlement of outstanding restricted stock units expressed in common stock, (v) approximately 41,873 shares of common stock which would underlie a "1% true-up" stock option to be granted to David F. Hale upon the completion of this offering, (vi) an estimated 68,546 common stock equivalents issuable upon the settlement of outstanding restricted stock units expressed in preferred stock, (vii) the shares of common stock that will be issued in this offering, (viii) the shares of common stock underlying the underwriters' over-allotment option, (ix) the shares of common stock that will underlie the representative's warrant, and (x) other shares of our common stock reserved for future issuance under our 2013 and 2007 Equity Incentive Plans.
-The above figures assume that we will sell in this offering 1,818,181 shares of common stock (as stated on the cover page of this prospectus) at a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus).
+The number of shares of common stock outstanding as of September 30, 2013 does not include (i) 383,719 shares of common stock issuable upon the exercise of our outstanding warrants to purchase common stock as of September 30, 2013, (ii) 192,262 common stock equivalents issuable upon the exercise of our outstanding warrants to purchase preferred stock (the warrants overlying all but 1,587 of which will terminate upon the closing of our initial public offering in accordance with their terms), (iii) 344,565 shares of common stock issuable upon the exercise of outstanding restricted stock units expressed in common stock, (v) approximately 53,108 shares of common stock which would underlie a "1% true-up" stock option to be granted to David F. Hale upon the completion of this offering, (vi) an estimated 73,151 common stock equivalents issuable upon the settlement of outstanding restricted stock units expressed in preferred stock, (vii) the shares of common stock that will be issued in this offering, (viii) the shares of common stock underlying the underwriters' over-allotment option, (ix) the shares of common stock that will underlie the representative's warrant, and (x) other shares of our common stock at a public offering price of \$10.00 per share.